-

 Julia Black

-Marta holds an LLB in Law and a BA in Political Science from Universidad Autónoma de Madrid, and an MA in International Relations from the Barcelona School of International Studies.
-She conducted part of her studies at the University of Paris I Panthéon-Sorbonne (Paris, France) and qualified as a lawyer in 2014.
+Marta holds an LLM in Law and an MA in Political Science and Public Administration from Universidad Autónoma de Madrid, as well as an MA in International Relations from the Barcelona School of International Studies.
+She conducted part of her studies at the University of Paris I Panthéon-Sorbonne and qualified as a lawyer in 2014.

 Marta Sanchez Dionis